-Wi-Fi security flaw puts every wireless device at risk of hijack
+KRACK Wi-Fi security flaw puts every wireless device at risk of hijack

 Logging Out: Welcome to the crossroads of online life and the afterlife.

-Discuss: Wi-Fi security flaw puts all wireless devices...
+Discuss: Wi-Fi security flaw KRACK puts all wireless...